 It was late afternoon of a warm day in June in Carrowkennedy, County Mayo.
-Irish Volunteer Jimmy O’Flaherty (right) heard the warning cry, “HERE THEY COME!” and pushed the butt of his Lee-Enfield .303 into his shoulder, flipped the safety off, and tilted his head to right to line up his sights.
+Irish Volunteer Jimmy O’Flaherty (right) heard the warning cry, “HERE THEY COME!” and pushed the butt of his Lee-Enfield .303 into his shoulder, flipped the safety off, and tilted his head to the right to line up his sights.
 He could hear the two RIC Crossley Tenders approaching from the south.
 A bead of sweat dripped down his back as he saw the lead truck come into view.
 Jimmy had served with the Connaught Rangers in WWI.
 He felt the familiar nervous tension of impending combat, but his training took over.
-He lined up his sights on driver of the first truck.
+He lined up his sights on the driver of the first truck.

 Sitting behind the wheel of that first truck was RIC District Inspector Edward J. Stevenson, a Belfast native.
 Stevenson’s father had also been an RIC officer.
 He was only 22 but he had served in the Black Watch regiment at the end of WWI and been wounded in October 1918.
-As he moved into a slight right hand turn, the truck was not moving very fast on the slight uphill grade.
+As he moved into a slight right-hand turn, the truck was not moving very fast on the slight uphill grade.
 He glanced at the high ground to the right and gasped as he saw what appeared to be armed men behind a wall.
 He had been transferred from Belmullet to Westport to help find the West Mayo Flying Column and he had just succeeded.
 At that moment, Jimmy O’Flaherty squeezed the trigger of his rifle.
 The Carrowkennedy Ambush, one of the most important battles in Co.
 Mayo during the Irish War of Independence, had begun.

-The ambush at Carrowkennedy was carried out by Michael Kilroy and the Volunteers of his West Mayo Active Service Unit, sometimes called the “A.S.U.” but usually described as a “flying column.”
+The ambush at Carrowkennedy was carried out by Michael Kilroy and the Volunteers of his West Mayo Active Service Unit sometimes called the “A.S.U.” but usually described as a “flying column.”
 It was two weeks to the day since they had suffered a demoralizing defeat in an attempted ambush at Kilmeena, on the Westport to Newport road.
 Not only had they lost four killed and four wounded and captured, one mortally, they later found out that their dead and wounded had been put on display in the streets of Westport by the Black & Tans.
-The desire for revenge, already fueled by the mistreatment of many locals by the Black & Tans, some of them family members of Volunteers, was now burning white hot deep inside all of them.
-For Michael Kilroy it included the Tans attacking his home with his wife and children inside, then throwing them out of the house and burning it the day before the Kilmeena ambush.
+The desire for revenge, already fueled by the mistreatment of many locals by the Black & Tans, some of them family members of Volunteers, was now burning white-hot deep inside all of them.
+For Michael Kilroy, it included the Tans attacking his home with his wife and children inside, then throwing them out of the house and burning it the day before the Kilmeena ambush.

 The column had first retreated north after Kilmeena, as the British began scouring the area looking for them.
 They had another Volunteer, Jim Brown, of Kilmeena, fatally wounded four days later, when a portion of the column was nearly captured during more fighting around Lower Skerdagh, northeast of Newport.
 One RIC constable and one Black and Tan also died of wounds in the fight.